 How to Transfer Table Data and Schema From One Database to Another

-Summary: Learn about different strategies that you can adopt to transfer table data and schema from one database to another in SQL Server in the most effective way?
+Do you want to know how to transfer table data and schema from one database to another in SQL Server in the most effective way?
 Keep Reading!

 There are certain situations when Microsoft SQL Server user faces need to transfer table data from one database to another.
 It can be done via multiple ways as SQL Server offers various methods for the same.